National Ambient Air Quality Standards

-The U.S. National Ambient Air Quality Standards (NAAQS, pronounced /ˈnæks/ naks) are limits on atmospheric concentration of six pollutants that cause smog, acid rain, and other health hazards.
+The U.S. National Ambient Air Quality Standards (NAAQS /næks/ NAKS) are limits on atmospheric concentration of six pollutants that cause smog, acid rain, and other health hazards.
 Established by the United States Environmental Protection Agency (EPA) under authority of the Clean Air Act (42 U.S.C.
 7401 et seq.), NAAQS is applied for outdoor air throughout the country.

 The six criteria air pollutants (CAP), or criteria pollutants, for which limits are set in the NAAQS are ozone (O_{3}), atmospheric particulate matter (PM_{2.5}/PM_{10}), lead (Pb), carbon monoxide (CO), sulfur oxides (SO_{x}), and nitrogen oxides (NO_{x}).
-These are typically emitted from many sources in industry, mining, transportation, electricity generation and agriculture.
-In many cases they are the products of the combustion of fossil fuels or industrial processes.
+These are typically emitted from many sources in industry, mining, transportation, electricity generation, and agriculture.
+In many cases, they are the products of the combustion of fossil fuels or industrial processes.

 The National Emissions Standards for Hazardous Air Pollutants cover many other chemicals, and require the maximum achievable reduction that the EPA determines is feasible.

 A 2025 study found that NAAQS has generated more than a trillion dollars in welfare gains since 1997.
 Implementing a more stringent emissions policy would nearly triple the welfare gains.

 Background

 The six criteria air pollutants were the first set of pollutants recognized by the United States Environmental Protection Agency as needing standards on a national level.
 The Clean Air Act requires the EPA to set US National Ambient Air Quality Standards (NAAQS) for the six CAPs.
 The NAAQS are health based and the EPA sets two types of standards: primary and secondary.
 The primary standards are designed to protect the health of 'sensitive' populations such as asthmatics, children, and the elderly.
 The secondary standards are concerned with protecting the environment.
 They are designed to address visibility, damage to crops, vegetation, buildings, and animals.

 The EPA established the NAAQS according to Sections 108 and 109 of the U.S. Clean Air Act, which was last amended in 1990.
-These sections require the EPA "(1) to list widespread air pollutants that reasonably may be expected to endanger public health or welfare; (2) to issue air quality criteria for them that assess the latest available scientific information on nature and effects of ambient exposure to them; (3) to set primary NAAQS to protect human health with adequate margin of safety and to set secondary NAAQS to protect against welfare effects (e.g., effects on vegetation, ecosystems, visibility, climate, manmade materials, etc.); and (5) to periodically review and revise, as appropriate, the criteria and NAAQS for a given listed pollutant or class of pollutants."
+These sections require the EPA "(1) to list widespread air pollutants that reasonably may be expected to endanger public health or welfare; (2) to issue air quality criteria for them that assess the latest available scientific information on nature and effects of ambient exposure to them; (3) to set primary NAAQS to protect human health with an adequate margin of safety and to set secondary NAAQS to protect against welfare effects (e.g., effects on vegetation, ecosystems, visibility, climate, manmade materials, etc.); and (5) to periodically review and revise, as appropriate, the criteria and NAAQS for a given listed pollutant or class of pollutants."